stewart/literate-ruby/README.md

 - support for processing a dir of `.litrb` fils
 - support for reading Literate Ruby from stdin and outputting html or ruby to stdout
-- gemify or otherwise turn into a binary

 ## License